Midtown Houston Neighborhood Guide

-- AFFORDABLE HOUSING OPTIONS: For a neighborhood that serves two of major Houston job centers, the Texas Medical Center and Downtown Houston, Midtown has relatively affordable homes for sale.
+- AFFORDABLE HOUSING OPTIONS: For a neighborhood that serves two major Houston job centers, the Texas Medical Center and Downtown, Midtown has relatively affordable homes for sale.

 - THRIVING MIXED-USE COMMUNITY: Midtown is a mixed bag of retail stores, restaurants, and lounges alongside mid-rise condos, apartments, and townhomes.

 - EXCITING ENVIRONMENT: Midtown features over 180 restaurants, bars, and coffee shops.
 The neighborhood has a lively street scene, with a variety of dining, shopping, and nightlife options.

 Midtown Houston presents an excellent choice for homebuyers in the market for homes near job centers, retail establishments, and great schools.

 Midtown is still in the midst of redevelopment.The neighborhood saw a decline in the 1980s and 90s, however, an injection of funds from the Midtown TIRZ has made renovation efforts possible.

 Several new developments are under construction in the neighborhood, so consulting the best Midtown realtor greatly benefits homebuyers.

 For any inquiries about Midtown homes recommendations, or off-market MLS listings, get in touch with Paige Martin, Owner of HoustonProperties.com and one of the top ranked realtors in Houston.